rust-bitcoin/hammersbald/README.md

 ### Table file

 The data file starts with a magic number in two bytes spelling BCDB (for blockchain data base) in hex.
-Thereafter any number of buckets storing 5 byte pointers into data.
+Thereafter any number of buckets storing 6 byte pointers into data.

-The length of the table file allows calculation of current S and L of linear hashing:

-* N = 1
-* L = Floor(log2(used len-2))
-* S = L/2 mod 2^(L-1)

 <pre>
 +------------- page        --------------------+